faisal2754/Web-Data-Labelling/meetings.md

 **We discussed a future time to be around 16:30 on Tuesdays and left future meetings to tomorrows meetings**

 ## Daily Scrum Meeting 31 March 2021 14:00

+- Discussed when would be a suitable time for everyone to hold Daily Scrum meetings.
+- Sipho: Possibility of using Google Calendar for linked reminders for daily meetings
+- Faisal: Not sure between TravisCI and CircleCI, everyone doing research

+**We all have a basic idea of how our project will be structured.
+The tools used will be:**
+- Github Workflow (with Kanban-type implementation)
+- Some basic form of automation (once base of project is set up)
+- TravisCI/CircleCI
+- Coveralls